ditus-software/react-web-retail/README.md

 ## Components

 The following components are included in the package.
 For demo's and to view components in actual size, run storybook as indicated above.
+Some components are internal and are not listed here since they are not exposed.
+If you don't see a component that you believe should be here or you would like to see an internal component made external, submit a request and we will respond promptly.

 ### Cart Empty